Python automation case study

 Problem

-Streamers need chat voting for movie nights without manually tracking messages, vote changes, ties, and playback handoff.
+Streamers need chat voting without manually tracking votes, ties, and playback handoff.

 Built

-A Python Twitch bot that scans local public-domain movie files, accepts chat votes, resolves winners, and updates OBS playback.
+Python Twitch bot that scans local movies, accepts votes, resolves winners, and updates OBS.

 Stack